Optimal decay rates for linear kinetic equations in the half-space

-We expect the solution to asymptotically resemble the eigenmode with lowest eigenvalue that appears in the orthogonal decomposition of the initial data.
-In the case of the half-space, the anti-symmetrisation procedure allows to construct a solution in the whole space which has no component along the first Gaussian eigenmode, so we expect the localisation of mass to resemble that of the second eigenmode $(t,x) \mapsto x \, t^{-\frac{3}{2}} e^{-\frac{x^2}{t}}$, with in particular
+We expect the solution to asymptotically approach the eigenmode with the lowest eigenvalue that is present in the orthogonal decomposition of the initial data with respect to the eigenbasis.
+In the case of the half-space, the antisymmetrization procedure enables the construction of a solution in the whole space that is odd in $x_1$ and thus has no component along the first eigenmode, which is even.
+We therefore anticipate that the mass will localize in a manner similar to the second eigenmode,